 Dosage Forms And Strengths

-FLUARIX is a suspension available in 0.5-mL single-dose prefilled TIP-LOK® syringes.
+FLUARIX is a suspension for injection.
+Each 0.5-mL dose is supplied in single-dose prefilled TIP-LOK® syringes.

 Storage And Handling

-FLUARIX is supplied in 0.5-mL single-dose prefilled TIP-LOK syringes.
-The tip caps of the needleless prefilled syringes may contain natural rubber latex.
+FLUARIX is supplied in 0.5-mL single-dose prefilled TIP-LOK syringes (packaged without needles).

 Store refrigerated between 2° and 8°C (36° and 46°F).
 Do not freeze.
 Discard if the vaccine has been frozen.
 Store in the original package to protect from light.

 Manufactured by GlaxoSmithKline Biologicals, Dresden, Germany, a branch of SmithKline Beecham Pharma GmbH & Co.
 KG, Munich, Germany.
 Licensed by GlaxoSmithKline Biologicals, Rixensart, Belgium, US License 1617.
 Distributed by GlaxoSmithKline, Research Triangle Park, NC 27709.
-April 2011
+Revised: May 2013.

 This monograph has been modified to include the generic and brand name in many instances.